pauldardeau/misere/README.md

 Platforms/Compilers
 -------------------
-This project is implemented with pre-C++11.
-It is tested with g++ compiler on Linux, FreeBSD, and OpenBSD.
+This project is implemented with C++20.
+It is tested on Linux (Ubuntu, Debian, Mint), FreeBSD, and OpenBSD.

 Status/Maturity
 ---------------